GaryCooper-pm/PP5-eCommerce-project/README.md

 * My initial idea for this project was to create a simple eCommerce website that would enable people to create an account and purchase (via [Stripe.com](https://stripe.com/gb)) specific services for their bicycles.

+## STRATEGY

+* Blue Turtle is primarily focused on selling B2C products to end users.

 ## TARGET AUDIENCE